 Challenges in Converting Aerospace Blueprints

 If you try to digitize your legacy aerospace blueprints, you can run into some common issues.
-Missing dimensions, call-outs that don’t make sense, measurements that don’t add up, and relying on a hand scale to grab dimensions can be overwhelming.
-Even worse, strict aerospace accuracy requirements can make the whole process 100 times harder.
+Missing dimensions and measurements that don’t add up can be overwhelming.
+An experienced team like our guys at CAD/CAM Services has faced these issues thousands of times in the past.

 Cost-Efficiency and ROI Over Time